BaderLab/GenAnT/example.md

 tar -xvzf example_data.tar.gz
 ```

 You will also need the reference genome for the naked mole-rat.
-In `/path-to-GenomeAnnotationTutorial/GenAnT/data/references`:
+In `/path-to-GenomeAnnotationTutorial/GenAnT/data/references` (make this directory if it doesn't exist):

 ```
 mkdir -p HetGlaV2_female ; cd HetGlaV2_female